Academic Catalog

 Students not pursuing a business degree may earn a maximum of 29 semester hours in business courses, excluding ECON U221 Principles of Macroeconomics, ECON U222 Principles of Microeconomics, ECON U291 Probability and Statistics, and ECON U292 Statistical Inference, providing they meet the course prerequisites and have earned 54 credit hours before enrolling in 300-level and above courses.

-Students pursuing their degree in Business may also pursue any university approved minor except the economics minor, the business and entrepreneurship minor, and the business administration minor.
+Students pursuing their degree in Business may also pursue any university approved minor except the Economics minor, the Marketing minor, and the Business Administration minor.
+Note that they may pursue the Business and Entrepreneurship minor.
 See catalog section concerning minors.
 Usually, completing the degree with a minor will require more than the minimum 120 credit hours to graduate.

 Graduation Requirements